 The Superb comes with one of the slickest touchscreens in the business.
 The standard eight-inch display is brilliant, so unless you must have the latest, flashiest and biggest screen, we wouldn’t worry about spending to upgrade to the 9.2-inch setup in the SE L. Instead, think about specifying the excellent 'Virtual Cockpit' dials – they give the Superb a superior high-tech feel and add welcome of functionality.
 We love them.

 The Skoda Connect app can be used to remotely check the car's battery charging status, start or stop charging and even operate the car's air conditioning when it's plugged in.
-This system also features full Amazon Alexa integration, meaning these actions can be carried out by voice command to an Alexa device.
-The same functionality will be offered via Google Home devices by autumn 2020.
+This system also features full Amazon Alexa integration, meaning these actions can be carried out by voice command to an Alexa or Google Home device.